DH2LM/leandvb-fft-autotune/README.md

 ### About
 These scripts allow you to automatically tune into QO-100 DATV stations via LeanDVB.
 It was originally written by Martin DH1DF and extended by a few functions by me.

+Since this script uses Websockets to access the [Goonhilly Monitor's](https://eshail.batc.org.uk/wb/) data to determine the frequencies and signal rates, you need to be online at least when you start one script.

+It currently works only for RTL-SDRs.

 ### Installing
 #### Dependencies